10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Passive Diffusion of ions across a membrane - Transmembrane Potentials

-Before we move on to facilitated diffusion, let's alter the scenario a bit and use a charged solute.
+Before moving on to facilitated diffusion, let's alter the scenario and use a charged solute.
 In the example of passive diffusion above, the only thermodynamic driving force for the movement of A across the membrane was the ΔGA, the change in free energy/mol of A across the membrane (or more strictly Δμ = change in chemical potential).
 Solute A moves spontaneously across the membrane from high to low concentration.
 But what if A was charged?

 We could add a bunch of positively or negatively charged species to Figure \(\PageIndex{2}\) and ask what would happen.
-You can't go to a chemical stockroom and find a bottle of K+ ions but you could find a bottle of neutral KCl.
-Let's make our experiment system a vesicle that has 0.1 M KCl in the aqueous inner compartment with 0.1 M NaCl on the outside.
-We could easily prepare such vesicles by making large unilamellar vesicles (LUVs) with entrapped 0.1M KCl in a solution of 0.1 M KCl and then separate the vesicles from the 0.1 M KCl not encapsulated on liposome formation using a size exclusion gel chromatography column equilibrated and eluted in 0.1 M NaCl.
+You can't go to a chemical stockroom and find a bottle of K+ ions, but you could find a bottle of neutral KCl.
+Let's set up our experiment system as a vesicle with an aqueous inner compartment containing 0.1 M KCl and an outer compartment containing 0.1 M NaCl.
+We could easily prepare such vesicles by making large unilamellar vesicles (LUVs) with entrapped 0.1M KCl in a solution of 0.1 M KCl and then separating the vesicles from the 0.1 M KCl not encapsulated on liposome formation using a size exclusion gel chromatography column equilibrated and eluted in 0.1 M NaCl.
 These vesicles are illustrated on the left of Figure \(\PageIndex{4}\).

-In these prepared vesicles is there a net thermodynamic driving for K+ and Cl- to move from inside to outside the vesicle?
+In these prepared vesicles, is there a net thermodynamic driving force for K+ and Cl- to move from inside to outside the vesicle?
 Not for Cl- since its concentration is the same on both sides of the membrane (see Fick's 1st Law above).
-However, there is a clear thermodynamic driving force to take K+in → K+out.
-If the membrane was impermeable, net outward flux would not occur even though it is favored thermodynamically.
+However, a clear thermodynamic driving force is needed to take K+in → K+out.
+If the membrane were impermeable, net outward flux would not occur even though it is favored thermodynamically.
 Think of this as an example of a reaction under complete kinetic control!
-Note that in this example there is also a net driving force to move Na+ ion from outside to inside as well.
+Note that this example also has a net driving force to move Na+ ions from outside to inside.

 In our next step, let's make the membrane permeable to only K+ ions.
-We can do this by adding a small antibiotic, valinomycin, which binds in the membrane and once there binds and carries K+ ions across the membrane.
+We can do this by adding a small antibiotic, valinomycin, which binds to the membrane and, once there, carries K+ ions across it.
 It is called an ionophore.
 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of K+ bound to Valinomycin.

-Valinomycin, from Streptomyces fulvissimus, is a cyclic peptide consisting of L and D-Val along with L-lactate and D-hydroxyisovalerate, connected through both ester and amide bonds.
+Valinomycin, from Streptomyces fulvissimus, is a cyclic peptide consisting of L and D-Val, L-lactate, and D-hydroxy isovalerate, connected through both ester and amide bonds.
 The K+ ion is in the center.
 The six valine carbonyl oxygens bind the K+ ion.
-The hydrophilic groups are pointed toward the center, while the hydrophobic groups point to the outside of the structure, allowing the K+ ion to be sequestered in a polar environment as the nonpolar exterior of the complex passes through the membrane.
-This ionophore is specific for K+ and binds the smaller Na+ ion weakly.
-This can be accounted for by two factors.
-The smaller sodium ion doesn't bind as tightly to the chelating carbonyl oxygens.
-Also, the sodium ion has a higher charge density, so the Na+/water interactions must be more stable and more difficult to break than those to K+.
+The hydrophilic groups are pointed toward the center.
+In contrast, the hydrophobic groups point outward, allowing the K+ ion to be sequestered in a polar environment as the nonpolar exterior of the complex traverses the membrane.
+This ionophore is specific for K+ and binds Na+ weakly.
+Two factors can account for this.
+The smaller sodium ion binds less tightly to the chelating carbonyl oxygens.
+Also, the sodium ion has a higher charge density, so the Na+/water interactions must be more stable and difficult to break than those of K+.
 The ion must be desolvated before it binds to the complex.
 Other ionophores are specific for other ions.

-Once the ionophore is bound, the kinetic barriers to K+ efflux are removed and it starts moving K+ from inside to outside.
+Once the ionophore binds, the kinetic barriers to K+ efflux are removed, and K+ begins moving from inside to outside.
 However, as soon as it does, the charge balance across the membrane is lost, with the outside becoming net positive and the inside becoming net negative.
 A transmembrane electric potential develops across the membrane.
-This disfavors stops K+ efflux to the outside and eventually stops it even as the concentration difference of K+ across the membrane still favors efflux.
+This prevents K+ efflux to the outside and eventually stops it, even as the membrane concentration difference for K+ still favors efflux.

 If you were a positive ion stuck in the middle of a membrane, as illustrated in Figure \(\PageIndex{6}\), which way would you move?